Today’s home buyers don’t just want smart home technology, they expect it.

 As Realtor Jim Hibbs said, smart thermostats offer the biggest impact because of the cost savings.
 Lighting control is another great option because it is the lowest cost smart home device.
 Set a “demo scene” so that realtors can easily show the functionality of the system.

 The 2017 Coldwell Banker Real Estate Smart Home Marketplace Survey revealed 71% of Americans said they wanted a move-in ready home and nearly half of that group said a property needed smart home tech to be considered move-in ready.
 Homes designated as a smart homes on coldwellbanker.com are receiving two times more conversions than similar non-smart home properties.
+Nearly 40% of agents surveyed agree that smart home tech helps a home sell faster – in cities or suburbs, and regardless of list price.

 Whether you just want to upgrade your current home or are considering putting your home on the market… when it comes to a home automation system, what are you waiting for?